edubart/nelua-lang/docs/pages/overview.md

 ```

 In the above, the `auto` type is used as a generic placeholder to replace the function argument
-by the incoming call type, this makes possible to make a generic function for multiple types.
+with the incoming call type.
+This makes it possible to create a generic function for multiple types.

 Polymorphic functions are memoized, that is, only defined once for each kind of specialization.
 {:.alert.alert-info}